pombredanne/centidb/docs/index.rst

 +-------------------+-------------------------------------------------------+

-Collection key prefixes are formed simply by encoding the index using :py:func:`encode_int`.
+Collection key prefixes are formed simply by encoding the index using :py:func:`pack_int`.
 The index itself is assigned by a call to :py:meth:`Store.count` using the special name ``'\x00collections_idx'``.

 Counters